allan-debiaggio/Portfolio_2.0/README.md

 ## TODO order list :

+- Figma of mobile and desktop UX/UI
+- Mobile first and responsive approach
 - Task bar (Start button and system tray with datetime)
 - Custom logo for OS (Os Name : MacroWare Skylight - too professionnal 😒, Tinyware Peephole - better suited for me ✔️)
 - Icons and other assets